 17. JAMÓN SERRANO (Spanish Ham)

 Spanish Ham is one of the most popular food to try in Ibiza and Spain.
 Our favorite is with toast bread, tomato, olive oil and garlic.
 For breakfast or in the afternoon with beer or wine is the best way.
 Make sure you try as a tapa Spanish ham in Ibiza.

 Licor de Hierbas (Herb Liqueurs) is the most popular drink in Ibiza.
 When you finish your lunch or dinner in Spain, they usually offer a Chupito (shot) in the House.

 Rachel liked this drink so much and how people usually get a free shot after their meal.
 They have a variety of herbs liqueurs in Ibiza.
 Price is €2-3 but sometimes they will include in the meal price.

 19. DRINKING TINTO DE VERANO AND SANGRIA

 Sangria and Tinto de Verano is one of the best drinks in Ibiza.
-Sangria and tinto de verano are perfect for refreshment after swimming in the beach in Ibiza.
-Sangria and Tinto de Verano are made of wine, ice, mixing fruits and lemon soda and liquor.
+Sangria and tinto de verano are perfect for refreshment after swimming on the beach in Ibiza.
+Sangria and Tinto de Verano are made of wine, ice, mixed fruits and lemon soda and liquor.
 Prices are starting from €2-3.

 20. COLD BEER